From the Tyrrhenian Sea to the Adriatic

 Emblem of the Dalmatian coast, Dubrovnik is magnificently positioned on a rocky spur.
 History is sovereign here, in this ancient city, now a listed UNESCO World Heritage site.
 You will perhaps be surprised by the proportions of La Placa, the central drag through the city.
 The sheer width of it can be explained by the fact that it straddles a former lagoon.
 The elegant houses along La Placa are built in the legendary travertine stone.
 At Pile gate, you will be greeted by the statue of the patron saint of Dubrovnik, and you can admire the coastline as you walk along the ramparts.
 But what’s inside Fort Saint John, adjoining the outer walls?
 A maritime museum and an aquarium featuring rare fish from the Adriatic.

 We have no doubt that the authenticity of this little island in Kvarner bay will charm you beyond belief.
 Dating from Adriatic Antiquity, its name means “wooded lands” in reference to the pinewoods, cypresses and cork oaks surrounding the main town.
 This town is called Rab, like the island.
 Here, you will see architecture of Venetian influence, inherited from the Middle Ages, illustrated by the bell-tower.
-Below, the ramparts provide views embracing the entire coastline.
-Punctuated by deserted creeks, you will no doubt be tempted to take a trip along the coast.
+Below, the ramparts provide views embracing the entire coastline, punctuated by deserted creeks.

 VeniceDisembarkation 26/08/2019 at 08H00 .